Hellenic Railways Organisation: Kiato – Patras

-The line to Patras runs through attractive scenery along the south side of the Gulf of Corinth, the northern coast of the Peloponnese.
+The line to Patras runs along the south side of the Gulf of Corinth, the northern coast of the Peloponnese.

 At Diakofto, a seaside resort between Corinth and Patras, there is a junction with the Diakofto Kalavrita Railway, a gauge rack and pinion line which climbs to a height of 720 m during a 22 km journey to Kalavryta through the Vouraikos Gorge.
 This line is known to Greeks as the "Odontotos" ("The train with teeth").

 The main line continues alongside the gulf, passing to the north of Aigio and on to Patras.
 The Patras train station is situated next to the port near Othonos-Amalias Avenue.
 An old steam locomotive, c.
 1900, lies to the east.
 The engine sheds and rolling stock depot are located to the northeast next to Norman Street.
 A freight marshalling yard is near Agios Andreas, although there are no longer freight services on the metric line.